 On August 30 1985, Madonna’s Like A Virgin album spent a third week at #2 on the UK Albums Chart.

-On February 5 1985, Madonna’s Like A Virgin was certified 3x platinum (for sales of 3 million units) in the USA.
+On July 14 1987, Madonna’s second studio album, Like a Virgin was certified 7x platinum (7 million units) in the USA.